Rethinking Visual Autoregressive Sampling with Information-Grounding Guidance: Experimental Results

 This section presents extensive evaluations of $\methodname$ and quantitative analysis on the metrics proposed in Section~\ref{sec:motivation}.
 For class-conditioned image generation, we sampled 50,000 images across 1,000 classes provided by ImageNet \citep{deng_imagenet_2009}.
 For text-to-image generation, we conducted experiments on three prompt sets---MJHQ, MS-COCO, and GenEval---sampling 1 image per prompt for the first two set and 4 images per prompt for the last set.

-\subsection{Class-conditioned image generation}
+\subsection{Class-Conditioned Image Generation}

 \textbf{Quantitative results.} To assess the scalability of $\methodname$, we apply it to guide the generation of both $256\times256$ and $512\times512$ images, with VAR \cite{tian_visual_2024} as the backbone model.
 To further evaluate its off-the-shelf practicality, we directly used pre-trained models provided by the authors on HuggingFace\footnote{\href{https://huggingface.co/FoundationVision/var}{https://huggingface.co/FoundationVision/var}.}.
-Our results in Table~\ref{tab:swar-cond-imgen} demonstrate that $\methodname$ consistently outperforms \textsc{CFG} on VAR in terms of both FID and IS and achieves a new SOTA amongst guidance methods in both diffusion and SwAR modelling.
+Our results in Table~\ref{tab:swar-cond-imgen} demonstrate that $\methodname$ consistently outperforms \textsc{CFG} on VAR and numerous diffusion models in terms of both FID and IS.
 Furthermore, we observe that the superiority of $\methodname$ is more pronounced for $512\times512$ image generation.
 We attribute this phenomenon to the notion that VAR-$d36$ is required to predict larger token maps and, consequently, leaves more room for improvement regarding the task of concentrating on semantically important tokens.

 \textbf{Qualitative results.} We perform side-by-side visual comparisons between $\textsc{CFG}$ and our method similar to our analysis in Section~\ref{sec:motivation}.
 Figure~\ref{fig:cfg-vs-igg} depicts a representative comparison (additional examples can be found in Appendix~\ref{app:cfg-vs-igg-extra}).
 In numerous cases, IGG gathers guidance signals towards semantically important tokens and forms contours clearly resembling the corresponding foreground objects, mimicking the patterns of \textsc{CFG} in diffusion modelling (Figure~\ref{fig:diff-vs-swar}).
 This finding, along with the improvement of our method over \textsc{CFG}, further reinforces the notion that the superiority of diffusion models can be explained by the insights presented in Section~\ref{sec:motivation}.